 “Firaon said: Do you believe in Him before I have given you permission?
 Surely this is a plot which you have secretly devised in this city, that you may turn out of it its people, but you shall know:” 7:123

-It is a Pharonic law to give death to those who change their religion and beliefs as it is he who threatened with capital punishment if people changed their beliefs:
+It is a Pharonic law to give death to those who change their religion and beliefs as it is he who threatened with capital punishment to Apostates:

 “Said he: You believe in him before I give you permission; most surely he is the chief of you who taught you the magic, so you shall know: certainly I will cut off your hands and your feet on opposite sides, and certainly I will crucify you all.”
 26:49

-To be noted that in the Quran it is the UNBELIEVERS and not Muslims who have been identified as forcing people to remain in their faith and threatening those who demonstrate disagreement to their doctrines, with dire consequences:
+To be noted that in the Quran it is the disbelievers and not Muslims who have been identified as the one’s who force people to remain in their faith and it is they who threaten those who demonstrate disagreement to their doctrines, with dire consequences:

 “The chiefs, those who were proud from among his people said: We will most certainly turn you out, O Shu’aib, and (also) those who believe with you, from our town, or you shall come back to our faith.
 He said: What! though we dislike (it)?”
 7:88